 Before I tell you how to get a list together let’s look at some interesting examples.

-First of all, I run a message service to small business so I have close contact with a range of customers.
-I also mail them with ideas on a regular basis and many act on these in innovate ways.
+First of all, I run a message service for small businesses so I have close contact with a range of customers.
+I also mail them with ideas on a regular basis and many acts on these in innovative ways.

 The Loan consultant.